Madrid starts Champions League defense in style

-Goals by Gareth Bale, Cristiano Ronaldo, James Rodriguez, Karim Benzema and a Basel own-goal secured the 10-time champions' victory in Group B.
+Goals by Gareth Bale, Cristiano Ronaldo, James Rodriguez, Karim Benzema and a Basel own-goal secured the 10-time champions’ a very comfortable victory in Group B.

-Madrid's win was much more easier as Carlo Ancelotti's players silenced their critics with a beautiful display of free-flowing football as they turned their attention away from their domestic woes.
+Madrid’s win was much easier as Carlo Ancelotti’s players silenced their critics with a beautiful display of free-flowing football, turning the page on a poor run of form.

-Against Basel, the Merengue played with pace and were spectacular up front, despite their defense looking anything but solid.
+Against Basel, Madrid played with pace and was spectacular up front, despite the defense looking anything but solid.

-Bale then received a subtle Modric's ball to double his team's lead and gave Ronaldo a pass that the Portugal forward — the competition's top scorer last season with 17 goals — converted a minute later.
+Bale then received a clever ball from Luka Modric to double his team’s lead and provided Ronaldo with a pass which the Portugal forward — the competition’s top scorer last season with 17 goals — converted a minute later.

 Rodriguez added the fourth in the 37th before Derlis Gonzalez pulled one back for Basel in the 38th.
-Benzema made it five in the 79th after Ronaldo's pass.
+Benzema made it five in the 79th after a pass from Ronaldo.

-Mario Balotelli got his first goal for Liverpool in the 82nd minute before Ludogorets, a side who had not won a game in UEFA competition before last season, equalized through Dani Abalo's goal.
+Mario Balotelli got his first goal for Liverpool in the 82nd minute before Ludogorets, a side who had not won a game in UEFA competition before last season, equalized through Dani Abalo.

-"Looking at the game as a whole, we did okay.
-We didn't do better than okay," Gerrard said.
-"I thought they caused us quite a few problems on the counterattack, so there's a lot for myself and the lads to learn."
+“Looking at the game as a whole, we did OK.
+We didn’t do better than OK,” Gerrard said.
+“I thought they caused us quite a few problems on the counterattack, so there’s a lot for myself and the lads to learn.”

 In Group A, former Manchester United striker Carlos Tevez ended his European goal drought as he scored twice in a 2-0 win over Malmo, for his first goal in the competition since April 2009.

-In the group's other game the shock came from Athens, where Olympiakos defeated Atletico as Arthur Masuaku — with a superb strike from outside the area — and Ibrahim Afellay scored early goals.
+The group’s other game provided a shock in Athens, where Olympiakos defeated Atletico after Arthur Masuaku — with a superb strike from outside the area — and Ibrahim Afellay scored early goals.

-Mario Mandzukic pulled one back before Kostas Mitroglou extended the hosts's lead.
-Antoine Griezmann's late strike from close range did not prevent Olympiakos from earning the three points.
+Mario Mandzukic pulled one back before Kostas Mitroglou extended the host’s lead.
+Antoine Griezmann’s late strike from close range for Atletico did not prevent Olympiakos from earning the three points.

-Hulk and Axel Witsel scored first-half goals to give Zenit the win against a 10-man Benfica as goalkeeper Artur was sent off in the 18th for obstructing Danny.
+Hulk and Axel Witsel scored first-half goals to give Zenit a 2-0 win against 10-man Benfica after goalkeeper Artur was sent off in the 18th for obstructing Danny.

-In Group D, Borussia Dortmund strikers Ciro Immobile and Pierre-Emerick Aubameyang scored either side of halftime to give their side a 2-0 with over Arsenal.
+In Group D, Borussia Dortmund strikers Ciro Immobile and Pierre-Emerick Aubameyang scored either side of halftime to give their side victory over Arsenal.